obox-systems/conventions/code_style.md

 > ✅ **Good**

-Ordinary doc comments //! provide a clearer, more idiomatic way to document modules and functions, enhancing readability.
+Ordinary doc comments `//!` and `///` provide a clearer, more idiomatic way to document modules and functions, enhancing readability.

 ```rust
 //!
 Description of file.